Yashi-9/Hardware-Sales-Insights/README.md

     - **Decision-Making Impact:**

-      The sales team demonstrates improved decision-making, leading to a measurable reduction in operational costs (e.g., 10% reduction in sales-related expenses) and/or increased revenue.
+      The sales team demonstrates improved decision-making, leading to a measurable increased monthly revenue by 10%.

     - **Efficiency Gains:**

-      Automation of sales analysis tasks results in a significant reduction in manual data gathering and reporting efforts (e.g., 20% time savings for the sales analysis team), allowing reallocation to strategic activities.
+      Automation of sales analysis tasks results in a significant reduction in reporting efforts ( 20% of the time saved for the sales analysis team), allowing reallocation to strategic activities.

-    - **User Adoption:**
-      High user adoption of the dashboards and Financial Simulator across the defined stakeholder groups, measured by usage metrics (e.g., dashboard views, report downloads).

     - **Improved Forecast Accuracy:**
       Increased accuracy in sales forecasts due to the insights gained from the dashboards.